stillinbed/ZenPacks.Enterasys.Resources/README.md

 # ZenPacks.Enterasys.Resources
-Monitor the main hardware components (CPUs, Storage Units, Processes) of all the Enterasys switches which support ENTERASYS-RESOURCE-UTILIZATION-MIB.
+Monitor the main hardware components (CPUs, Storage Units, Processes) of Enterasys switches which support ENTERASYS-RESOURCE-UTILIZATION-MIB.

 What it provides:
 - Modeling of CPUs, Storage Units and Processes